caisiasdev/ssl-config/README.md

 # SECURING LOCAL WEB SERVER/API USING SELF SIGNED SSL CERTIFICATE

 Open Command Prompt and Type `openssl version` to check whether openssl is install in your system or not.
+You can download OpenSSL from https://sourceforge.net/projects/openssl-for-windows/

 ### 1. Generete Private Key